SEIR-7-06/installfest/environment-setup/README.md

 1. Navigate to `System Preferences` and click `Trackpad`.
 2. Navigate to the tab `Point & Click`.
 3. At the bottom, check the input that displays "Silent clicking".
+(If you don't see this option, then you don't need to do this step!)

 Ensure the trackpad no longer makes a noise when clicked.